 This worksheet will assist your agency in reporting your agency’s current entry level salary and benefits and identifying the total salary and benefits request per officer position for the length of the grant term.
 Please list the current entry level base salary and fringe benefits rounded to the nearest whole dollar for one full-time sworn officer position within your agency.
 Do not include employee contributions.
 (Please refer to the program-specific application guide for information on the length of the grant term for the program under which you are applying.)

 Special note regarding sworn officer fringe benefits: For agencies that do not include fringe benefits as part of the base salary costs and typically calculate these separately, the allowable expenditures may be included under part 1, section B. Any fringe benefits that are already included as part of the agency’s base salary (part 1, section A of the sworn officer budget worksheet) should not also be included in the separate fringe listing (part 1, section B).
+[There will be a pop-up certification check box for the applicant to certify that duplicate fringe benefit payments will not be incurred.]

 Please refer to the program-specific application guide for information about allowable and unallowable fringe benefits for sworn officer positions requested under the program to which your agency is applying.